auroraphtgrp01/jitsi-src/react/features/base/redux/README.md

 If the second parameter is omitted, the entire feature state is persisted.

-When it's done, hoclientuc will automatically persist these subtrees and rehydrate them on startup.
+When it's done, Hoc Lien Tuc will automatically persist these subtrees and rehydrate them on startup.

 # Throttling